Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/lab2.md

 1. Sign in with your admin credentials.

-1. In the Sign in window enter you will see a login screen, in that enter the following email/username and then click on **Next**.
+1. In the Sign in window you will see a login screen, in that enter the following email/username and then click on **Next**.

     * Email/Username: <inject key="AzureAdUserEmail"></inject>